-These are Art, Craft and Design courses.
-The broad based art, craft and design title will enable students to explore a range of approaches to their studies.
-Work produced for this title will demonstrate the use of visual language and creative skills and will allow students to express their thinking, feelings, observations and ideas.
-Students will be encouraged to work and develop skills in a multi-disciplinary and cross-disciplinary way, exploring the connections between areas of art, craft and design and gaining knowledge and understanding of the scope and variety of disciplines and approaches.
+The broad based Art, Craft and Design title will enable students to explore a range of approaches, styles and media to their studies.
+Work produced for this title will demonstrate use of visual language, creative skills and will allow students to express their thinking, feelings, observations and ideas.
+Students will be encouraged to work and develop skills using a wide variety of media and techniques across the disciplines.
+Within their studies, students will explore the connections between artists, art history, art theory, and other contextual research, gaining knowledge to further their concepts.